Coolangatta Heritage Coastal Walk

-Take a scenic coastal walk through one of the Gold Coast’s most iconic headlands, exploring the unique intersection of natural beauty, urban development, and cultural history.
-Starting at the Captain Cook Memorial and Lighthouse at Point Danger, this guided tour follows the shoreline toward Greenmount, offering sweeping ocean views and thoughtful commentary along the way.
+This scenic coastal walk through one of the Gold Coast’s most iconic headlands explored the unique intersection of natural beauty, urban development, and cultural history.
+Starting at the Captain Cook Memorial and Lighthouse at Point Danger, this guided tour followed the shoreline toward Greenmount, offering sweeping ocean views and thoughtful commentary along the way.

-Led by Amanda Pontifex and Anya Tran, the walk highlights the area’s rich coastal heritage — from its layered geological past and maritime history to its evolution as a vibrant surfside community.
-You’ll also explore how planning and design have responded to the challenges and opportunities of this dynamic edge zone between land and sea.
+Led by Amanda Pontifex and Anya Tran, the walk highlighted the area’s rich coastal heritage — from its layered geological past and maritime history to its evolution as a vibrant surfside community.

 Acknowledgement of Country